-Academic Activity Verification (AAV) is the process of verifying that you are enrolled for the term of study.
-During AAV, you and your student mentor will map out which assessments you will complete and the timeframe in which you will do so by established Start and End Dates (explained below).
+Term enrollment is the process of choosing courses and verifying that you are enrolled for the term of study.
+During term enrollment, you and your student mentor will map out which assessments you will complete and the timeframe in which you will do so by established Start and End Dates (explained below).
 Your Student Mentor will schedule at least the minimum number of competency units required for full-time enrollment (12 units for undergraduate students; 8 units for graduate students).
-Your On Time Progress (OTP; explained further below) is based on how you "set AAV" each term.
+Your On Time Progress (OTP; explained further below) is based on how you set term enrollment each term.

 Start and End Dates